WELCOME TO THE MAIDEN FACTOR

 With faith, honour and courage, anything is possible

 24th November 2016

 25th March 2017

 Maiden loaded onto a ship to bring her back to the UK

 Launch of Maiden in London

-Maiden leaves on her world tour
+Maiden leaves the UK on her three-year world tour

 Further schedule to be confirmed

 The 58ft Maiden began life in 1979